MertcanErdem/LasBuildSeg/README.md

 You should have Geopandas python library in your computer and  if your PROJ_LIB is set in your program's environment and points to an older version of PROJ, you must unset this variable.You can override this location by setting an environment variable "PROJ_LIB", whose value should be the directory containing the file "proj.db".
+If your issue is caused by posgresql in the error massge be sure to update to lates postgresql version.

 1. Install the LasBuildSeg library using:
 ```bash